Indulge in some queer love with these 15 LGBTQ movies and series on Netflix

 Halfway through the Pride month, all the major streaming services are highlighting their queer content now more than ever.
 Streaming giant Netflix has always been at the top of the game with a wide range of queer content across different countries and languages.
 Here’s our recommendation for the 15 best LGBTQ movies and series on Netflix.

 While streaming services have been around for a while now, it was actually during the pandemic that the entire world got hooked to these OTT platforms to surf and stream through endless content.
-While the rest of the world is still debating about inclusivity and LGBTQ rights, filmmakers and production houses have taken to Netflix and other platforms to feature LGBTQ movies and series.
+While the rest of the world is still debating about inclusivity, filmmakers and production houses have taken to Netflix and other platforms to feature queer movies and series.

 Not only has Netflix included commercial and indie movies and TV series based on the LGBTQ community, but it has also made and produced several of its own original content around the theme, if not as the main plot, then as a subplot.
 Netflix has consistently championed the cause of the LGBTQ community across all genres, from light-hearted rom-coms to more serious and dark genres.
 It is impossible to list all of them, so here are the top 15, some of which are personal favourites as well.